promptpanel/promptpanel/README.md

 Let's free your AI interface.

 - <a target="_new" href="https://promptpanel.com/overview/packaged-plugins-models/">Run any large language model</a>, across any inference provider, any way you want.
 We're un-opinionated.
-- <a target="_new" href="https://promptpanel.com/plugin-authoring/building-plugins/">Create custom plugins</a> and tailor the system to your unique personal needs.
+- <a target="_new" href="https://promptpanel.com/plugin-agent-authoring/building-plugin-agents/">Create custom plugin agents</a> and tailor the system to your unique needs.
-- <a target="_new" href="https://promptpanel.com/overview/packaged-plugins-models/#llm-document">Use your own data safely</a> by running models offline or online using any inference engine, paired with your data.
+- <a target="_new" href="https://promptpanel.com/overview/packaged-plugins-models/#llm-document">Bring your own data</a> - host and run models locally using any engine.
-- <a target="_new" href="https://promptpanel.com/server-setup/accessing-your-data/">Your data is yours</a>, free it by moving it and using it however you see fit.
+- <a target="_new" href="https://promptpanel.com/server-setup/accessing-your-data/">Move and use your data</a> - we're pro data accessibility and portability.

 ---